rickli-cloud/headscale-console/README.md

    docker compose up -d
    ```

+> [!IMPORTANT]
+> When deploying for production it is recommended to use TLS between traefik and headscale.

 ### Static Hosting

-> Everything gets loaded relative to the initial url.
-It does not matter on what path you serve the app.

 Each release includes a downloadable ZIP archive with all required assets for deployment on static web servers (e.g., Nginx, Apache).

+> All assets are loaded relative to the initial URL, so it does not matter which path you serve the app from.

 ## Configuration

-> Configuration is completely **optional**
+> Configuration is **completely optional**

 On startup the console tries to load `./config.json`.
 For the docker image you can mount `/config.json` (or somewhere else defined with the configfile flag).